mysierragithub/About-Me/README.md

 Learning to love unconditionally here on earth brings me closer to the God of my understanding & helps me to love myself & everyone else.
 Even the people I do not like.
 Expecially, the people I do not like.
 I think when I learn my lessons I will be called home, my job is to do my best while I am here & that is the most important thing to me.

- -About yourself:
-Fun, Energetic and easy to get along with.
+-Over all, I'm a Fun, Energetic and easy to get along with.
 Love reading, fishing and exercising on my free time.
 #####                   Thank You for Visiting